Piyush-Kashyap-23/P_GYM/README.md

 # P_GYM - India's biggest platform for body building
-This is a demo project and it's amazing
+This is a demo project created using tailwind css and it's amazing